-the Applicant must review the strategies, plans, and programs required under this consent, to the satisfaction of the Secretary.
-Where this review leads to revisions in any such document, then within 4 weeks of the review the revised document must be submitted for the approval of the Secretary.
+If necessary, to either improve the environmental performance of the development, cater for a modification or comply with a direction, the strategies, plans and programs required under this consent must be revised, to the satisfaction of the Secretary.
+Where revisions are required, the revised document must be submitted to the Secretary for approval within six weeks of the review.

-Note: This is to ensure the strategies, plans and programs are updated on a regular basis, and incorporate any recommended measures to improve the environmental performance of the development.
+- This is to ensure the strategies, plans and programs are updated on a regular basis, and incorporate any recommended measures to improve the environmental performance of the development. - 7.
+The Applicant must continue to apply existing management strategies, plans or programs approved prior to the approval of Modification 2, until the approval of a similar plan, strategy or program following the approval of Modification 2.